alkabil-audio/alkabil.site/DOCUMENTATION.md

 </div>
 ```

 Remove `clip-diamond` → that one cover shows as a full square.
-It's applied to
+The class sits on
-**artist release covers only** today; the home page's newest-release cover is
+**artist release covers only**; the home page's newest-release cover is left a
-left a plain square on purpose.
+plain square on purpose.
+(With the master switch off, none of them are windowed
+right now.)

 **Change the album image:** just swap the `<img src>` inside `.release-cover`
 (square art works best; the window crops the four corners).